ffraenz/private-composer-installer/README.md

 ### dotenv-path

-Path relative to the root package (where `composer.json` is located) where to lookup dotenv files.
+Dotenv file directory relative to the root package (where `composer.json` is located).
 By default dotenv files are expected to be in the root package folder or in any of the parent folders.

 ### dotenv-name